canonical/redis-k8s-operator/README.md

 ## Developing

+The charm is based on the [operator framework](https://github.com/canonical/operator/).
 Create and activate a virtualenv with the development requirements:

     virtualenv -p python3 venv
     source venv/bin/activate